Problems in the family

 Violence against women and domestic violence

 Many women who experience violence often remain silent for a very long time.
-Get help and go to a counselling centre if you have been subjected to violence.
+Get help and seek counselling if violence has been inflicted on you.

 Examples of domestic violence: